 Advantages of Docker Swarm

-Docker Swarm works with the Docker CLI, so there is no need to run or install the entire new CLI.
+Docker Swarm works with the Docker CLI, so there is no need to run or install an entirely new CLI.
+It does not require configuration changes if your system is already running inside Docker.
 Plus, it works seamlessly with existing Docker tools such as Docker Compose.

-Disadvantages of Docker Swarm
+Docker Swarm weaknesses

 Despite its benefits, there are a few disadvantages of using Docker Swarm that you should be aware of.